Princeadxisrael/Incite/README.md

 # Title

 Incite.
-A minimalist record management tool for ToolHub
+A minimalist record management tool for ToolHub Wikimedia

 ### for a quick preview: